codyhsu/Markdown-Picture/README.md

 # Markdown-Picture
-created for markdown note on Bootsnote
+created for markdown note on Bootsnote;
 Data Science require lots of visualization!